Our Teachers

 Maggie Ball, Director & Teacher

-As a Little Wonders teacher and former co-op parent, Maggie is able to share her wealth of knowledge and experiences with new parents.
-As Director, her unwavering commitment lies in cultivating an environment where young families can come together to create and nurture a strong, supportive community.
+In her role as director, her unwavering commitment shines in cultivating an environment where young families can come together to nurture and enrich a strong, supportive community.

 Suzanne Zaino, Teacher